Allan variance: Research history

 James Barnes significantly extended the work on bias functions, introducing the modern B_{1} and B_{2} bias functions.
-Curiously enough, it refers to the M-sample variance as "Allan variance", while referring to Allan's article "Statistics of Atomic Frequency Standards".
+It refers to the M-sample variance as "Allan variance", while referring to Allan's article "Statistics of Atomic Frequency Standards".
 With these modern bias functions, full conversion among M-sample variance measures of various M, T and τ values could be performed, by conversion through the 2-sample variance.

 James Barnes and David Allan further extended the bias functions with the B_{3} function to handle the concatenated samples estimator bias.
 This was necessary to handle the new use of concatenated sample observations with dead-time in between.

 In 1970, the IEEE Technical Committee on Frequency and Time, within the IEEE Group on Instrumentation & Measurements, provided a summary of the field, published as NBS Technical Notice 394.
 This paper was first in a line of more educational and practical papers helping fellow engineers grasp the field.
 This paper recommended the 2-sample variance with T = τ, referring to it as Allan variance (now without the quotes).
 The choice of such parametrisation allows good handling of some noise forms and getting comparable measurements; it is essentially the least common denominator with the aid of the bias functions B_{1} and B_{2}.

 J. J. Snyder proposed an improved method for frequency or variance estimation, using sample statistics for frequency counters.
 To get more effective degrees of freedom out of the available dataset, the trick is to use overlapping observation periods.
 This provides a √n improvement, and was incorporated in the overlapping Allan variance estimator.
 Variable-τ software processing was also incorporated.
 This development improved the classical Allan variance estimators, likewise providing a direct inspiration for the work on modified Allan variance.

 Howe, Allan and Barnes presented the analysis of confidence intervals, degrees of freedom, and the established estimators.